allaway/nf-synindex/README.md

    3. Expose the file handle as a Synapse file under the corresponding Synapse folder
 5. Output a mapping between the S3 objects and the newly created Synapse files

-**N.B.** The workflow assumes that the S3 bucket is [configured](https://help.synapse.org/docs/Custom-Storage-Locations.2048327803.html) for Synapse.
+Relaunching the workflow after some objects under the S3 prefix have been updated will result in those objects being re-indexed.
+In turn, the corresponding Synapse files will have new versions for these updated objects, but not for the unchanged objects.

 ## Quickstart